shalev121/WannaBe-Project/README.md

 # WannaBe
 ## Intelligent Career Transition Recommender

 WannaBe is an intelligent decision-support system designed to transform noisy, unstructured career histories into actionable, data-driven professional roadmaps.
-By combining semantic role resolution, probabilistic graph modeling, and grounded LLM narration, WannaBe provides users with a clear and statistically validated path from their current role to their ultimate career goal.
+By combining semantic role resolution, probabilistic graph modeling, large-scale skill extraction, and grounded LLM narration, WannaBe provides users with a clear and statistically validated path from their current role to their ultimate career goal.

 ---